Lefaucheux M1858

-The Lefaucheux M1858 was a French military revolver developed for the navy, chambered for the 12 mm pinfire cartridge, and based on a design by Casimir Lefaucheux and his son, Eugene (also a gun designer).
-The 1854 model was the first metallic-cartridge revolver adopted by a national government; the 1858 was the first variant fielded.
-It was first issued in 1858 by the French Navy (as either the Lefaucheux de Marine mle 1858 or simply M1858), and though never issued by the French Army, it was used in limited numbers by the French Cavalry during their 1862 deployment to Mexico.
+The Lefaucheux M1858 was a French military revolver developed for the navy, chambered for the 12 mm pinfire cartridge, and based on a design by Casimir Lefaucheux and his son, Eugene (also a gun designer), it holds the distinction of being the first revolver using metallic cartridges to be adopted by any armed service.
+The basic Lefaucheux design was adopted by several European countries, copied and improved over the years before being replaced by centerfire revolvers in the late 19th century.